fenago/ml-workshop/lab_guides/Lab_5.md

 following section.

-Moreover, for regression tasks, the cost function would be the RMSE, which was explained in *Chapter 3*, *Supervised Learning -- Key Steps*.
+Moreover, for regression tasks, the cost function would be the RMSE, which was explained in *Lab 3*, *Supervised Learning -- Key Steps*.